TruFoox/HoneyWasp/README.md

 | `"caption_blacklist"`              | Words that trigger fallback caption (auto post_mode only)                         |
 | `"caption"`                        | Post caption                                                                      |
 | `"description"`                    | Post description                                                                  |

+## Starting and Interacting with the bot
+To use the bot, launch ``launch.exe`` (You can also launch it using ``/data/start.exe``. launch.exe is just a launcher to make the main directory cleaner)

+You can interact with the bot using Discord /slash commands.
+A list of commands can be found below:
+- ``/start [SERVICE/ALL]`` - Start the bot on the specified service
+- ``/clear [SERVICE/ALL]`` - Clear the automatic media cache for the specified service (Cache is used to prevent duplicate posts)
+- ``/stop [SERVICE/ALL]`` - Stop the bot on the specified service

+# Help

+Please [Open an issue](https://github.com/TruFoox/HoneyWasp/issues/new) or DM me on Discord (@TruFoox) for questions

+## Windows Defender Note
+This app might get flagged by Windows Defender because automated programs that call apis can resemble certain types of malware, despite being safe.
+If this happens, to use the bot you must allow it

+### How to Allow It Through Defender:
+- Open Windows Security

+- Go to Virus & threat protection

+- Click "Protection history"

+- Find the blocked app and click "Actions" > "Allow"

 ## Built With